wp-plugins/123linkit-affiliate-marketing-tool/readme.txt

 == Changelog ==

+=0.1.9-Resolved some more bugs
+ - plugin not working unless tinyMCE is active (does not work when WP goes directly to HTML tab)
+ - waiting gearbox showing while processing a request

 =0.1.8-Resolved JS Error

 =0.1.5-Removed Copy Link column and added URL to advertiser URL field to make it easier to copy.